rust-edu/rust-edu.github.io/content/workshop/_index.md

   be asked to present their talk at the Workshop.
 Accepted papers will be published in the Workshop Proceedings.

-The Workshop will be streamed live to the general public and recorded for later viewing; the Workshop Proceedings will be published online.
+To participate in the Workshop, please email your name including preferred pronouns, contact information including email and phone number, submission materials, and agreement to abide by the Workshop Code of Conduct (see below) to `workshop-f2022-submit@rust-edu.org`.

+### Code of Conduct

 Please review the [Code of Conduct](code-of-conduct) for this Workshop, borrowed from the RustConf Code of Conduct.
 Workshop participants are required to abide by the Code of Conduct.

-To participate in the Workshop, please email your name including preferred pronouns, contact information including email and phone number, submission materials, and agreement to abide by the Workshop Code of Conduct to `workshop-f2022-submit@rust-edu.org`.